Read and find out what Constitutional Carry needs to address and why it's a step in the right direction.

 That is very true.
 However, if you get a non-resident permit from one of those states, you can legally go on vacation with your firearm to a lot more places than you can go to now.

 There are several states which offer a non-resident concealed carry permit/license.
-Furthermore, we recommend that even if you have a concealed carry permit/license in your home state, that you still apply for another, in one of these states.
+Furthermore, we recommend that even if you have a concealed carry permit/license in your home state, you still apply for another, in one of these states.

 Heck, I'll be starting the process in Utah, in the very near future.
 That way, you can carry in as many places as you possibly can.
 Some of the more popular ones are as follows:

 It should be noted here, that some of the above-listed states require that you have a concealed carry license/permit in the state you are from.
-Though, you may still meet the criteria if your state does not issue one, to begin with.
+However, you may still meet the criteria if your state does not issue one, to begin with.

 Even better, some of those states on the above list can be applied for via snail mail—making it even easier to get.